gu-lseg/intro-to-programming/source/objects.rst

 Objects
 *******

-We have already used turtle objects.
+Object Oriented programming is about defining and manipulating objects to do something meaningful to the programmer.

 An Object:

 * Exists as a pattern of 0s and 1s in the computer's memory.
 * Conceptually represents something of meaning to the programmer.

-Object Oriented programming is about defining and manipulating objects to do something meaningful to the programmer.

-We will learn to:

-* create objects using literal representations.
-* inspect objects to learn what they can do.
+We have created and manipulated turtle objects.
+Turtle objects represent pens that enable us to draw pictures.

+Here we will focus on two more types of objects:
+* Strings represent and help manipulate text in our programs.
+* Integers represent and help manipulate whole numbers in our programs.

+We will look at how to create and then manipulate these types of objects.

 Types
 =====